alitskevich/codespace/libs/arrmatura/docs/manual.md

+> This documentation provides a detailed overview of the Template syntax, control flow mechanisms,
+> dynamic tags, property bindings, connectors, slots, and custom component creation,
+> offering a comprehensive guide for developers to create and manage components effectively.

 # Templates

-**Template** is a xml-based notation defining a components composition, events and data flow.
+**Template** is a xml-based formal notation, which defining components composition, connections, logic and flow.

 ## Insight